How to Heal an Open Wound on a Cat Fast — 8 Steps

 - Wounds that will not stop bleeding after 5 minutes of firm pressure

-- Deep or wide wounds where edges cannot come together on their own
+- Deep or wide wounds where edges cannot come together

 - Any wound near the eye, ear, abdomen, or chest